Memory Backdoor Attacks on Neural Networks: Attacking Vision Models

 \subsection{Extension to Image Segmentation}

 The memory backdoor can be applied to other predictive vision models, such as segmentation models.
 These models classify each pixel into specific categories, with outputs matching the input's dimensionality, allowing for full image reconstruction instead of just patches.
-Since both the primary and hidden tasks involve image generation, the backdoor can be integrated by either tampering with the loss function or poisoning the dataset, making it a versatile method for compromising segmentation models.
+Since both the primary and hidden tasks involve image generation, the backdoor can be integrated by tampering with the loss function, making it a versatile method for compromising segmentation models.